Dion Dawkins: Professional career

 The Buffalo Bills selected Dawkins in the second round (63rd overall) of the 2017 NFL draft.
 Dawkins was the second offensive guard drafted in 2017, behind Western Kentucky guard Forrest Lamp.

 On May 19, 2017, the Bills signed Dawkins to a four-year, $4.18 million contract with $1.83 million guaranteed and a signing bonus of $1.18 million.
 He played in all 16 games, starting 11 at left tackle in place of Cordy Glenn.
 Dawkins received an overall grade of 74.5 from Pro Football Focus in 2017.

 Dawkins entered training camp in 2018 slated as the starting left tackle after the Bills traded Cordy Glenn to the Cincinnati Bengals.
 Head coach Sean McDermott named Dawkins the starting left tackle to begin the regular season in 2018.
 In Week 10 of the 2018 season, against the New York Jets, Dawkins caught his first career pass, a seven-yard touchdown from quarterback Matt Barkley.
 He started all 16 games in the 2018 season.

 In Week 16 of the 2019 season, against the New England Patriots, Dawkins caught his second touchdown pass from Josh Allen.
 He started all 16 games in the 2019 season.

 On August 13, 2020, Dawkins signed a four-year, $60 million contract extension with the Bills that includes $34 million guaranteed.
 He started all 16 regular season games and all three postseason games for the Bills in the 2020 season.

 In 2021, he began training camp on the COVID-19 reserve list and needed some time to return to playing shape.
 Dawkins later revealed that he spent four days in the hospital battling the disease calling it "one of the lowest points" of his life.
 He appeared in 16 games and started 15 in the 2021 season.
 He was named to his first Pro Bowl for his accomplishments in the 2021 season.

 In the 2022 season, Dawkins appeared in and started 15 regular season games and two postseason games for the Bills.
+He earned Pro Bowl honors for a second straight season.

 In the 2023 season, Dawkins appeared in and started all 17 regular season games and two postseason games for the Bills.
+He earned Pro Bowl honors for the third consecutive season.
 He was ranked 96th by his fellow players on the NFL Top 100 Players of 2024.

 On March 11, 2024, Dawkins signed a three-year, $60.5 million contract extension with the Bills through the 2027 season.
+In the 2024 season, he started in 16 regular season games and all three of the Bills' postseason games.
+He earned Pro Bowl honors for the fourth consecutive season.
+He was ranked 42nd by his fellow players on the NFL Top 100 Players of 2025.